 What is the Google Algorithm?

 This is Google’s way of sifting through the billions of web pages online and giving you the user the information you require when searching.
-This algorithm is designed to display the most relevant and trustworthy information so you ( the consumer) have all the information you ever need at your finger tips.
+This algorithm is designed to display the most relevant and trustworthy information so you ( the consumer) have all the information you ever need at your fingertips.
 It’s sophisticated, highly complicated and best of all, always changing.
-For us SEO companies this is what keeps us on our toes and awake at night, trying to figure out what Google is up to when its changing it’s algorithm.
+For us SEO companies this is what keeps us on our toes and awake at night, trying to figure out what Google is up to when it’s changing its algorithm.
 This algorithm is made up of thousands of individual ranking components and is designed by some of the best minds on the planet.
-After all this is Google and they can recruit the very best people.
+After all, this is Google and they can recruit the very best people.

 Although this algorithm is diverse it can be broken down into some major components that go towards establishing website rankings.

 The Hummingbird Update: this is all about the search and Google will look at keywords and phrases as well as your web page relevance to deliver results.
-Google will take factors like location into account as well as other on page factors on your website.
-So for example if your looking for ‘best surf villas in Bali’ from your desktop in Sydney you will get a list of all the villa agencies in Sydney with generic information.
-If your in Bali doing this same task you will get information about individual villas.
-It is quite specific and was a game changer in terms of delivering search results.
+Google will take factors like location into account as well as other on-page factors on your website.
+So for example, if you’re looking for ‘best surf villas in Bali’ from your desktop in Sydney you will get a list of all the villa agencies in Sydney with generic information.
+If you’re in Bali doing this same task you will get information about individual villas.
+It is quite specific and was a game-changer in terms of delivering search results.

-The Penguin Update: looks at your back link profile and will determine what links are valuable and what are spammy.
-If your profile is deemed to spammy then you have 2 options; prune those unnecessary invaluable links or face the consequences of the penguin.
+The Penguin Update: looks at your backlink profile and will determine what links are valuable and what are spammy.
+If your profile is deemed too spammy then you have 2 options; prune those unnecessary invaluable links or face the consequences of the penguin.
 The penguin will also look at the way in which you have been building these links.
-Are they all pointing to one page with an emphasis on certain keywords or is there a diversity?
-Links from so called ‘grey hat’ or sites that are not exactly bad but are also not good, will also get an eye cast over them.
-If you have been over reliant on PR postings or directory websites then this will go against you.
+Are they all pointing to one page with an emphasis on certain keywords or is there diversity?
+Links from so-called ‘grey hat’ or sites that are not exactly bad but are also not good, will also get an eye cast over them.
+If you have been over-reliant on PR postings or directory websites then this will go against you.
 Remember, with linking it MUST be from high authority sites – anything less will be targeted by the Penguin algorithm.